armory/docs/content/en/docs/installation/armory-operator/_index.md

 * Use a Kubernetes manifest to deploy and manage Spinnaker
 * Use `kubectl` to deploy, manage, and access Spinnaker or Armory Enterprise like you would with any other application deployed on Kubernetes
-* Store Spinnaker secrets in Kubernetes secrets
+* Store Spinnaker secrets in one of the [supported secrets engines]({{< ref "secrets#supported-secret-engines" >}}).
+* Reference secrets stored in existing Kubernetes secrets in the same namespace as Spinnaker
-* Store your configuration in `git` for an easy GitOps workflow
+* Store your configuration in `git` for an auditable and reversible GitOps workflow

 ## How the Spinnaker Operator and the Armory Operator work